bramses/bramses-highly-opinionated-vault-2023/README.md

 - [Calendar](obsidian://show-plugin?id=calendar)
 	- a calendar in the bottom right of the workspace[^2] -- easily jump to a daily note by clicking the day
 - [Commander](obsidian://show-plugin?id=cmdr)
-	- add custom commands to Obsidian ribbon bar for easy clicking
+	- add custom [commands to Obsidian ribbon bar](#ribbon-commands) for easy clicking
 - [Dataview](obsidian://show-plugin?id=dataview)
-	- used in the /computed folder to surface notes from all across the vault, as well as using Yaml for some special features
+	- used in the `/Computed` folder to surface notes from all across the vault, as well as using Yaml for some special features
 - [Folder Note](obsidian://show-plugin?id=folder-note-plugin)
-	- creates a readme type file at any directory
+	- creates a "readme" type file at any directory
 - [Footnote Shortcut](obsidian://show-plugin?id=obsidian-footnotes)
-	- easily insert foot notes great for Zettelkasten
+	- easily insert foot notes.
+Great for Zettelkasten!
 - [Kanban](obsidian://show-plugin?id=obsidian-kanban)
 	- puts a Kanban board into Obsidian.
-A simple and powerful extension of the plain to do system, that allows us to make use of multiple columns, and here to the tenants of time block planning as well as AGILE
+A simple and powerful extension of the plain to do system, that allows us to make use of multiple columns, and adhere to the tenants of time block planning as well as AGILE
 - [Luhmann](obsidian://show-plugin?id=luhman)
 	- lowers the learning curve greatly for dealing with Zettelkasten notes.
 Searches by H1 in notes, and allows for easy insertion of Zettelkasten notes from other contexts (check out the chain link in the in the ribbon to the left or press alt shift Z to search your current Zettelkasten notes)
 - [Natural Language Dates](obsidian://show-plugin?id=nldates-obsidian)